apache/seatunnel/docs/en/connector-v2/source/kafka.md

 Data format.
 The default format is json.
 Optional text format.
 The default field separator is ", ".
 If you customize the delimiter, add the "field_delimiter" option.

+## format_error_handle_way

+The processing method of data format error.
+The default value is fail, and the optional value is (fail, skip).
+When fail is selected, data format error will block and an exception will be thrown.
+When skip is selected, data format error will skip this line data.

 ## field_delimiter